+EDC 500 Diversity in Educational Settings (3 credits).
 Focuses on issues related to the education of culturally and linguistically diverse children, gifted children, and children with special needs.
-Gender issues in education and the relation of diversity to all areas of the teaching-learning process are discussed.
-Course work involves learning process are discussed.
+Gender issues in education and the relation of diversity to all areas of the teachinglearning process are discussed.
 Course work involves the development of effective strategies for teaching all children about diversity and for promoting positive relationships among teachers, parents, and children.
 Required for early childhood teaching license, prekindergarten endorsement, and TESOL endorsement.